Vogete/TiffOne/README.md

 # TiffOne

-A small browser extension that displays TIFF (*.tiff) files (especially [AlternaTIFF](http://www.alternatiff.com/) objects) with support for multi-page TIFF files.

-This project started as a replacement for [AlternaTIFF](http://www.alternatiff.com/), which is an ActiveX extension that has been removed from modern browsers, and only works in Internet Explorer, which is also obsolete at this point.
-However, lots of corporate environments still use AlternaTIFF, forcing users to use IE. TiffOne is the solution to this problem, with a similar UI to AlternaTIFF, but working in Google Chrome.
-This extension is an early version, so not every feature is present from AlternaTIFF.
+TiffOne is a browser extension that lets you view TIFF images in your browser.
+It scans the page, looking for images that have a "tiff" or "tif" extension, and converts those images into HTML canvases, which can then be displayed by modern browsers.
+TiffOne supports the multi-page functionality of TIFF images, which can be accessed by the header menu right above the displayed image.
+The extension provides a full screen functinality, and a print option for easy viewing and saving of the images.
+The extension can be turned off when not needed from the popup menu of the browser icon.

+TiffOne currently supports all Chromium based browsers, but it has only been tested on Google Chrome and Chromium based Microsoft Edge.

-TiffOne uses [tiff.js](https://github.com/seikichi/tiff.js) for converting TIFF files to HTML canvases.
+The extension uses [tiff.js](https://github.com/seikichi/tiff.js) for converting TIFF files to HTML canvases.
-All images are displayed inline, at their original size, but with a small header added for page navigation, and other functions.

-This is a one-man project so far, so anyone is more than welcome to contribute to this tool in any way!
+Any issues can be submitted at [https://github.com/Vogete/TiffOne/issues](https://github.com/Vogete/TiffOne/issues).